Naseem Banu: Personal life

 Naseem married her childhood friend an architect, Mian Ehsan-ul-Haq, with whom she started the Taj Mahal Pictures banner.
-They had two children, a daughter Saira Banu and a son, Late Sultan Ahmed (1939 - 2016).
+They had two children, a daughter Saira Banu and a son, Sultan Ahmed (1939 - 2016).
 Naseem's husband opted to leave India and settle in Pakistan following Partition.
 Naseem stayed back in India with her children.
 Ehsan took the negatives of her films releasing the films in Pakistan where she had a following because of it.
 Naseem moved to England and stayed there for some time with both her son and daughter studying there for a while.
 Naseem helped Dilip Kumar and Saira Banu get married according to the Times of India report with the 44-year-old Kumar marrying a 22-year-old Saira Banu.
 However, in the Stardust interview Naseem stated that she was surprised at the two getting married as she thought that Dilip Kumar was a "confirmed bachelor" though she had noted the interest Kumar was taking in Saira Banu.

-Naseem died on 18 June 2002 in Mumbai at the age of 85.
+Naseem died on 18 June 2002 in Mumbai at the age of 86.

 Her great-granddaughter is Sayyesha through Sultan Ahmed.